IN THIS ARTICLE:

 The next thing is to let your friend know that there are confidential Guard resources available to help.
 You can either call one of these resources on your friend’s behalf or send your friend the contact information below.

-- Military Crisis Line.
-Consider contacting the Military Crisis Line (800-273-8255 and press 1) if you’re concerned about a friend.
+- Military Crisis Line Consider contacting the Military Crisis Line (1-800-273-8255) and Press 1) if you’re concerned about a friend.
 You can call 24/7 to get free, confidential support to help connect your friend with the care they need.

 If your friend continues to post alarming messages or you don’t feel comfortable reaching out to them directly, you can contact the following social media safety teams for help.

-Once you contact the site (see below), a safety team member will contact your friend and connect him or her to suicide prevention resources.
+Once you contact the site (see below), a safety team member will direct message your friend and connect him or her to the National Suicide Prevention Lifeline, a call center dedicated to helping individuals who think or talk about suicide.

-- Fill out the form to send an e-mail to Twitter to report someone who is showing warning signs.
-Twitter’s Trust & Safety Team will send the user a direct message with suicide prevention resources.
+- Fill out the form to send an e-mail to Twitter to report someone who is showing warning signs and select “Report Self-Harm” in the dropdown list.
+Twitter will send the user a direct message with the National Suicide Prevention Lifeline number.

-- To report suicidal content, click on the “Report” flag icon and select “Harmful or dangerous acts” and then “Report as inappropriate”.
-YouTube will then review the video and reach out to the user with suicide prevention resources.
+- To report suicidal content, click on the flag icon under a video and select “Harmful Dangerous Acts” and then “Suicide or Self-Injury.”
+YouTube will then review the video and may send a message to the user that uploaded the video with the National Suicide Prevention Lifeline number.